 Concepts of Physics

-An exploration of the fundamental concepts of physics as applied to everyday phenomena from a limited mathematical perspective emphasizing verbal logic, critical analysis, and rational thought.
-The history of scientific procedure as an interplay between theory and experimentation will be analyzed.
+This course explores the fundamental concepts of physics as applied to everyday phenomena from a limited mathematical perspective emphasizing verbal logic, critical analysis, and rational thought.
+The history of the scientific procedure as an interplay between theory and experimentation will be analyzed.
 Students will critically evaluate the role of scientific discovery in the success and development of technology.

 Class Materials: View textbook and/or other materials for this course available at the Bookstore.

 Class Dates: This class runs from 2021-09-20 to 2021-12-10.

 Footnote InformationPHYS-010.-01Z:Fully ONLINE.
 This class meets each week on scheduled days and times as noted in the class listing.
 Students must have access to a computer, the internet and an individual email address.
 We recommend a laptop or desktop computer to successfully complete the course; a tablet or phone may not be adequate for all assignments and tests.
 Most De Anza classes will use the Canvas course management system.
 Information about Canvas and Online Education Orientation can be found in Canvas on the Student Resources page: https://deanza.instructure.com/courses/3382 .
 The Student Online Resources hub with extensive information and tips can be found at deanza.edu/online-ed/students/remotelearning .

 - Five hours lecture (60 hours total per quarter).

 - Gen Ed